 - In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
 Set aside.

-- Scoop dough into walnut sized balls (my favorite cookie scoop) and arrange about 2-inches apart on an ungreased cookie sheet.
+- Scoop dough into walnut sized balls (my favorite cookie scoop) and arrange about 2-inches apart on prepared baking sheet.
 Bake in preheated oven for 12 to 14 minutes, until golden brown.
-Wait a few minutes before transferring to a cooling rack (cookies will fall apart if you don’t – live and learn, ahem.)
+Wait a few minutes before transferring to cooling rack (cookies will fall apart if you don’t – live and learn, ahem.)